St Bartholomew's Hospital, Bristol

-1403: Bautre, John

-After the Dissolution of the Monasteries it was bought by Robert Thorne, the local member of parliament and became Bristol Grammar School from 1532 to 1767, with the current front of the building being constructed in the 17th century.
+After the Dissolution of the Monasteries it was bought by Robert Thorne and became Bristol Grammar School from 1532 to 1767, with the current front of the building being constructed in the 17th century.
 It has a jettied first floor.
 It was used as Queen Elizabeth's Hospital from 1767 to 1847.
 Three 17th-century town houses were then incorporated into model workers' flats around a courtyard in 1865, and converted to offices in 1978.

 In the 1970s an archaeological excavation and search of documentary evidence of the site was carried out.
 30 skeletons were uncovered which showed a range of fractures and infections indicating the sorts of conditions the hospital is likely to have treated.